mdpabel/notes/oop.md

 ---
-title: Object oriented programming (oop)
+title: Object oriented programming (OOP)
 description: Overview of Encapsulation, inheritance, polymorphism, and abstraction - and other topics.
 date: 03-28-2024
 ---